liyt96/ML-pipeline-for-IR/README.md

 * Okapi TF
 * TF IDF
 * BM 25
-* Unigram LM with Laplace smoothing
+* Unigram Language Model with Laplace smoothing
-* Unigram LM with Jelinek-Mercer smoothing
+* Unigram Language Model with Jelinek-Mercer smoothing

 as features.
 The scores are calculated by the documents and the queries.